Julia Catherine Beckwith: Later life and death

-In 1831 she returned to Fredericton, New Brunswick.
-On November 28, 1867, Julia Catherine Beckwith died in Fredericton, New Brunswick at the age of 71.
+In 1831 Hart returned to Fredericton, New Brunswick.
+On November 28, 1867, Hart died in Fredericton, New Brunswick at the age of 71.

+Genealogy

+Research by Christine Lavallée revealed that Hart's brother (John Adolphus Beckwith) was the grandfather of Premier John Douglas Hazen and that Hart's extended family married into President Abraham Lincoln's family through Hart's uncle, Samuel Beckwith.

 Posthumous recognition

-However, she was not recognized until at the end of the century when Canadian writing became of interest.
+Hart was not recognized until at the end of the century when Canadian writing became of interest.
 In 1904, chief librarian of the Toronto Public Library, James Bain, obtained a copy of St. Ursula's Convent at an auction for $8.00.
 Only five other copies have been discovered (one at the Library of Congress in Washington, the others at the Bibliothèque Nationale de Quebec, Brock University and the University of New Brunswick) and one partial copy resides at the library of McGill University.

 Personal life

 She married George Henry Hart in Kingston, Ontario on January 3, 1822.